-This paper addressed the analysis of Prototype Selection and Under-Sampling algorithms over imbalance classification problems when they are applied in different imbalance ratios in the distribution of classes.
-A proposal of taxonomy of evolutionary under-sampling methods is offered, categorizing all models according to the objective of interest, the selection scheme and the evaluation measure.
+This paper addressed the analysis of prototype selection and undersampling algorithms over imbalance classification problems when they are applied in different imbalance ratios in the distribution of classes.
+A proposal of taxonomy of evolutionary undersampling methods is offered, categorizing all models according to the objective of interest, the selection scheme, and the evaluation measure.

-An experimental study has been carried out to compare the results of the evolutionary under-sampling approach with non-evolutionary techniques.
+An experimental study was carried out to compare the results of the evolutionary undersampling approach with nonevolutionary techniques.

-The main conclusions achieved are the following ones:
+The main conclusions achieved are as follows.

-- Prototype Selection algorithms must not be used for handling imbalanced problems.
-They are prone to gain global performance by eliminating examples belonging to minority class considered as noisy examples. - During the evolutionary under-sampling process, the employment of majority selection mechanism helps to obtain more accurate subsets of instances than use of global selection.
-However, the later mechanism is necessary to achieve highest reduction rates. - A significant difference between the use of GM or AUC in the evaluation of solutions in EUS approaches is not observed. - Data sets with a low imbalance ratio may be faced by EUSCM models, especially by using the model with a global mechanism of selection and evaluation through the GM measure. - Although over data sets with high imbalance ratio, all EUS models obtain good results, we emphasize the EBUS models with a special interest in the one that performs a majority selection by using the GM measure.
-The superiority of this model in relation to state-of-the-art under-sampling algorithms has been empirically proved.
+- Prototype selection algorithms must not be used for handling imbalanced problems.
+They are prone to gain global performance by eliminating examples belonging to the minority class by considering them to be noisy examples. - During the evolutionary undersampling process, the employment of the majority selection mechanism helps to obtain more accurate subsets of instances than does the use of the global selection mechanism.
+However, the global selection mechanism is necessary to achieve the highest reduction rates. - A significant difference between the use of GM or AUC in the evaluation of solutions in EUS approaches is not observed. - Datasets with a low imbalance ratio may be faced by EUSCM models, especially by using the model with a global mechanism of selection and evaluation through the GM measure. - Although over datasets with high imbalance ratio, all EUS models obtain good results, we emphasize the EBUS models with a special interest in the one that performs a majority selection by using the GM measure.
+The superiority of this model in relation to state of the art undersampling algorithms has been empirically proven.

-Finally, we would like to point out that the EUS approach is a good choice for under-sampling imbalanced data sets, specially when the data presents a high imbalance ratio among the classes.
-We recommend the use of the EBUS-MS-GM model over imbalanced data sets.
+Finally, we would like to point out that the EUS approach is a good choice for undersampling imbalanced datasets, especially when the data presents a high imbalance ratio among the classes.
+We recommend the use of the EBUS-MS-GM model over imbalanced datasets.

-As future research lines, we could tackle the following topics:
+As future research lines, the following topics remain to be explored.

-- The use of Evolutionary Under-Sampling for training set selection (Cano et al., 2007) in order to analyze the behaviour of other classification methods (C4.5, SVMs, etc.), combined with subset selection for imbalanced data sets. - A study on the scalability for making it feasible to apply Evolutionary Under-Sampling for very large data sets (Song et al., 2005; Cano et al., 2005). - The analysis of Evolutionary Under-Sampling in terms of data complexity (Ho and Basu, 2002; Bernadó-Mansilla and Ho, 2005) for a better understanding of the behaviour of our approach over data set depending on the data complexity measure values.
+- The use of evolutionary undersampling for training set selection (Cano et al., 2007) in order to analyze the behavior of other classification methods (C4.5, SVMs, etc.), combined with subset selection for imbalanced datasets. - A study on scalability for making it feasible to apply evolutionary undersampling for very large datasets (Song et al., 2005; Cano et al., 2005).

+• The analysis of evolutionary undersampling in terms of data complexity (Ho and Basu, 2002; Bernadó-Mansilla and Ho, 2005) for a better understanding of the behavior of our approach over dataset depending on the data complexity measure values.